karthik-h-tech/PayZen/README.md

-# CooeePay
+# PayZen

 [![Flutter](https://img.shields.io/badge/Flutter-3.8.1+-blue.svg)](https://flutter.dev/)

-A Flutter app for plan selection and payment flow, designed for CallCooee's communication-focused audience.
+A Flutter app for plan selection and payment flow, designed for communication-focused audience.
 This app allows users to choose from Free, Premium, and Pro plans, apply promo codes, and simulate payment processing with a mock Stripe checkout API.

 ## Abstract

-CooeePay simplifies subscription management and payment experience for users looking for flexible communication plans.
+PayZen simplifies subscription management and payment experience for users looking for flexible communication plans.
 It combines vibrant UI, responsive design, and mock API integration to create a realistic checkout flow.
 The app demonstrates Flutter best practices, state management with Riverpod, and animations for improved user engagement.

 ## Features